minuteur/app/README.md

 ## Download

-To download the latest version
+To download the latest version, go to [releases](https://github.com/minuteur/app/releases/latest) and download the latest version for your OS.

+### CLI

+There's also a CLI tool + an Alfred Workflow to make your life easier.
+To check it out, check the [latest release](https://github.com/minuteur/cli/releases/latest) on the CLI tool.

-## API
+### API

 This app exposes an internal API so you can write your custom integration for it.